tc39/notes/es7/2016-09/sept-28.md

 #### Conclusion/Resolution

-- Stage 1
+- Stage 1 acceptance
 - Becomes Stage 2 at the end of the day tomorrow, noting that we are seeking feedback from DH and YK which may affect this.
-- Reviewers
+- Reviewers:
   - Caridy Patiño
   - Allen Wirfs-Brock
   - James Snell